scrabbletank/farhome-rules/rulesdoc.md

 The duration increases to 8 hours at 8th level, and 1 day at 9th level.

 ___
+#### Fiendfire
+*8th Level*
+- **Casting Time:** 10 AP
+- **Range:** touch
+- **Duration:** instant
+- **Damage Type:** Fire

+Blast an area with the fires of hell.
+Fiendfire blasts from your hands in a narrow arc, extending 9 tiles long and 3 tiles wide.
+Each creature in the fire makes a Dexterity save against your spellcasting roll.
+On hit they take 2 wounds and 5 wound dice in damage, adding a wound die for every crit rolled.

+The fire burns through trees, bushes, or other plant matter leaving only ash.
+On impacting stone or earth the fire burns through it, leaving a hole a size of half the remaining distance.
+Metal and other similar materials burn, leaving a hole only a quarty of the remaining distance.
+Any armor or weapon a creature is holding is destroyed if it is mundane, otherwise taking 1 level of damage.

+Add a wound and wound die at 9th level.

+___
 #### Invulnerability
 *8th Level*